cecilialee/boilerplate-fastapi-poetry-docker/README.md

 # Install Poetry

+> [!NOTE]
-The official [Poetry documentation](https://python-poetry.org/docs/) suggests to install Poetry with `pipx`. `pipx` is used to install Python CLI applications globally while still isolating them in virtual environments. pipx will manage upgrades and uninstalls when used to install Poetry.
+> The official [Poetry documentation](https://python-poetry.org/docs/) suggests to install Poetry with `pipx`. `pipx` is used to install Python CLI applications globally while still isolating them in virtual environments. pipx will manage upgrades and uninstalls when used to install Poetry.

 If `pipx` is not already installed, install following the official [pipx documentation](https://pipx.pypa.io/stable/installation/) according to the OS system.